What Does CRM Stand For? What Does CRM Mean?

 If you’ve decided that CRM solutions would be beneficial to your sales and marketing teams, then the next thing you’ll need to decide is when you’re going to take the plunge.
 The important thing to remember here is that you don’t need to buy a comprehensive CRM system straight away.

 Some companies start with a basic spreadsheet that they use to collect information about leads.
 Of course, this form of lead management quickly loses it’s viability as your business grows.
-You could also think about using a CRM platform that comes tied in with your email marketing platform.

 If you’re not sure when you should start using CRM services, look for these red flags: